ToolboxHub/ToolboxToolbox/README.md

 git clone https://github.com/ToolboxHub/ToolboxToolbox.git
 ```

 Set up your Matlab `userpath()` and `startup.m`.
 These let Matlab find the ToolboxToolbox when it starts.
-The `startup.m` also gives you a sensible defaults for ToolboxToolbox preferences, like where to save installed toolboxes.
+The `startup.m` also gives you some sensible defaults for ToolboxToolbox preferences, like where to save installed toolboxes.

 If you already know your Matlab `userpath`, you can skip this step.
 If you want to know your `userpath`, you can just type `userpath` in Matlab.
 Or from the terminal, `matlab -nodisplay -r "disp(userpath());exit`.